knhn1004/bloom-ai/README.md

 ## Acknowledgments

 - ThingSpeak for IoT data platform
-- Groq for AI language model
+- Groq for AI language model and computer vision analysis
-- Hume for computer vision analysis
+- Deepgram for Voice AI